xlnwel/model-free-algorithms/readme.md

-If you have any improvements and suggestions, or bump into some mistakes, welcome to open an issue.
+**Due to some historical reasons, this repository is a little messy and will probably stay it that way.
+But you can find each part following the links below. **

+A well-structured codebase written in TF2 is released [here](https://github.com/xlnwel/drl).

 ## Algorithms Implemented

 Algorithms are implemented in [algo](https://github.com/xlnwel/model-free-algorithms/tree/master/algo).
+An optimized PPO written in TF2 can be found [here](https://github.com/xlnwel/drl)

 - [x] TD3       [[code](https://github.com/xlnwel/model-free-algorithms/tree/master/algo/off_policy/td3)]
 - [x] SAC       [[code](https://github.com/xlnwel/model-free-algorithms/tree/master/algo/off_policy/sac)]